sjbennett123/polarlarp/content/policies/transform.md

 - Rip From Binding x3
 - Return x3
 - Superhuman Strength +3
-- Critical Slay/Parry (Can only purchase once)
-- Assassinate/Dodge (Can only purchase once)
 - Magic Earth Spell (Any Level) x3
 - Magic Celestial Spell (Any Level) x3
 - Regenerate x3